1972 collaboration with Admire Kamudzengerere.

 photos idea?
 Anyway, as I thought the beginning is maybe a bit much like a jump into

-cold water, I tried to complement it a bit with “a” context.
+cold water, I tried to compliment it a bit with “a” context.
 Just a proposal.

 I started to rewrite and edit the captions also, but didn't finish as I think there is